I’ve always liked Ober Mountain, formerly known as Ober Gatlinburg, in the heart of the Smoky Mountains.

 PLEASE NOTE: Abandon all HOPE ye who enter HERE.
 Thank you.

-Still, good information remains hidden amongst the passive-aggressive warnings, cautions and notes.
+Okay, I made up that last bit.
+Still, good information remains hidden amongst the passive-aggressive warnings.

 Okay, back to the snow.
 Is it real?